 The University’s CRC equity targets The University’s CRC equity targets are set by the CRCP, using its target-setting method.
 See the University of Guelph target-setting tool.
 In keeping with the Privacy Act, if the actual number of chairholders who self-identified as belonging to one of the four groups is less than five, it is withheld to protect the privacy of chairholders.

 Learn more about the program representation statistics and the program’s population based Institutional Equity Targets 2021-2029.

 See the 2019 Addendum to the 2006 Canadian Human Rights Settlement Agreement for more information on the CRC Program’s new target setting implementation, from December 2019 to December 2029.

 See University of Guelph Policies for Management of Canada Research Chairs Allocation for detailed policies related to management of the Canada Research Chairs program.
-Also see the CRC Program’s requirements for recruiting and nominating Canada Research Chairs.
+Also see the CRC Equity, Diversity and Inclusion Requirements and Practices.

 The Canada Research Chairs utilization table shows the University’s allocation of Chairs and the agency associated with each Chair.
 Where those chairs are filled, the table shows the names and term dates.

 The Provost & VPA and the VPR, in consultation with the Dean(s), will make the decision to allocate a vacant CRC.
 The Provost and VPR may employ any of the following approaches to allocating CRCs: